 - Risk owner: Assign responsibility for each risk to a specific team member.
 This promotes accountability and ensures that each risk is actively monitored and managed.

 - Status tracking: Include a section to track the status of each risk, such as open, in progress, or closed.
-Regularly updating the status of risks helps you monitor progress and ensure that all risks are being effectively managed.
+Regularly update the status of risks to monitor progress and ensure effective management of all risks.